 Ecologists are concerned with understanding the abundance and distribution of organisms in space and time, as well as the biological processes and interactions that cause these patterns.
 Surveys are frequently employed to estimate spatio-temporal variation in abundance, with the goal of inferring biological process.
 However, most statistical methods used in ecology have not explicitly accounted for spatial correlation in the data beyond including covariates that are themselves spatially autocorrelated (e.g. ANOVA, GLM, linear and generalized linear mixed models).
 Therefore to use these regression methods, researchers must design their studies to ensure that sample points are spaced such that statistical residuals are not correlated.
 It is difficult to know a priori how close is too close.
 Any residual autocorrelation violates regression model assumptions and leads to biased results and potentially incorrect inference regarding population distributions and environmental relationships.
 Additionally, information about the spatial and temporal patterns provides potentially interesting ecological insights that would not be gained if the data were collected in a way to avoid autocorrelation (give example).
 For these reasons, a large field of spatial statistics has been developed and applied to ecological problems (Ross et al. 2012, Conn et al. 2015) (refs:Gelfand example, Cressie example).

-Streams are likely to have significant correlation in time and space because of the hydrologic connections creating movements and gradients of chemical and physical properties.
+Streams in a network are likely to have significant correlation in time and space because of regional weather and the hydrologic connections allowing movements and gradients of chemical and physical properties.
 For example, (find good example).
 Similarly, organisms living in streams are likely to respond to these underlying conditions and their movements are often restricted to the dendritic network creating spatial correlation in the abundance and distribution of stream organisms.
 Spatial models that use Euclidean distance are likely to perform poorly in stream networks because streams in close overland proximity can be completely unconnected or have large hydrologic distances (Ver Hoef et al. 2006).

 A variety of statistical models have been developed to account for spatial correlations in dendritic networks.
 These include, but are not limited to, deriving valid covariance relationships for linear models (ref: Peterson et al 2007) and linear mixed models with moving averages that account for hydrologic distance and flow (Ver Hoef et al. 2006).
 Some models also include “tail-up”, “tail-down” or “two-tail” correlations to account for directional autocorrelation (Peterson and Ver Hoef 2010, Ver Hoef and Peterson 2010).
 Additionally, block Kriging has been used for spatial interpolation (Ver Hoef et al. 2006).